joker-pper/intellij-gpvp-gradle/README_en.md

 ## Important Notes

 <p style="font-size: 25px; font-weight: bold; color:red;">
 Welcome to use the Gradle With Me(GPVP).
-If you are a user outside Chinese Mainland, please use Gradle With Me Pro(GPVP).
+If you are a user outside China Mainland, please use Gradle With Me Pro(GPVP).
 The quick navigation is as follows:
 </p>

 <hr/>